Nevada Needs a Healthy Dose of Pharmacy Technicians

 So why is there such an acute need for pharmacy technicians?
 Of course, the fact that Baby Boomers, the largest segment of the American population, are approaching retirement has a lot to do with it.
 Older Americans, in general, rely the most heavily on prescription medications.
 Everyday, medical science uncovers newer, more sophisticated treatment options for a wide array of ailments.
 This means that more drugs are available, and people are living longer, extending their reliance on medicine.

-In 2003, the Reno Gazette-Journal reported that by 2010 the pharmacist workload will increase to 20 prescriptions per hour -- or one every three minutes.
-If you think that sounds like a lot, just consider this: if prescription growth averages about 6% over the next four years (a reasonable assumption), this means that pharmacists will be filling roughly 37 prescriptions an hour, or one every 95 seconds.
+In 2003, the Reno Gazette-Journal reported that by 2010 the pharmacist workload is expected increase to 20 prescriptions per hour -- or one every three minutes.
+If you think that sounds like a lot, just consider this: if prescription growth averages about 6% over the next four years (a reasonable assumption), this means that pharmacists could be filling roughly 37 prescriptions an hour, or one every 95 seconds.

 Becoming a Pharmacy Technician